KhronosGroup/glTF/extensions/2.0/Khronos/KHR_materials_transmission/README.md

 </figure>

 ### transmissionTexture
-A greyscale texture that defines the amount of light that is transmitted by the surface rather than diffusely re-emitted.
-A value of 1.0 means that 100% of the light that penetrates the surface (i.e. isn’t specularly reflected) is transmitted through.
+The `R` channel of this texture defines the amount of light that is transmitted by the surface rather than diffusely re-emitted.
+A value of 1.0 in the red channel means that 100% of the light that penetrates the surface (i.e. isn’t specularly reflected) is transmitted through.
 The value is linear and is multiplied by the transmissionFactor to determine the total transmission value.

 <figure>
   <img src="./figures/TransmissionTexture.png"/>